xtdb/xtdb/docs/mvp.md

 index, and different queries might go to differnet nodes, there are currently some read consistency issues that can arise here.

+The REST API also provides an experimental end point for SPARQL 1.1 Protocol queries under `/sparql/`.
+Only a small subset of SPARQL is supported, and is working by rewriting the query into the CRUX datalog dialect and there are no further RDF features by using this.

 ### How does CRUX do it?

 CRUX mainly consists of two parts, the transaction and ingestion